-6 Getting Started
+7 Getting Started

-Remember, if you write code on a department machine, you must use go1.13 instead of just go (ie go1.13 install or go1.13 test).
-Add alias go=go1.13 to your ~/.bashrc for convenience.
+Remember, if you write code on a department machine, you must use go1.17 instead of just go (i.e. go1.17 install or go1.17 test).
+For your convenience, add /course/cs1380/bin to your \$PATH variable in your ~/.bashrc so you can use the command go instead of typing go1.17 each time.

-go1.13 get -u -d github.com/brown-csci1380-s20/tapestry-<TeamName>
+'''

+git clone github.com/brown-csci1380-s22/tapestry-<TeamName>

+'''

 Use the command above to get your repo from GitHub Classroom.
 Fix the import path in cmd/tapestry/main.go.
-Use go1.13 get -u ./... to fetch all dependency.
+Use go1.17 install ./... to fetch all dependencies.
 Before you get started, please make sure you have read over, set up, and understand all the support code.

 We highly encourage you to work in groups of two, but we understand that in some situations a group of three may be necessary.
 If you work in a group of three, you must implement an additional feature.
-Additional features include publishing path caching, hotspot caching, hash salting, object re-replication, and erasure coding.
+Additional features are found in Section 8 include publishing path caching or hash salting.
 Stop by TA hours to learn more about what these are!
 If you work in a group of three, you must contact the TAs and let them know you intend to work in a group of three, and if you will be implementing additional features.

 Working alone is not allowed for this project.
-If you do not have a partner for any reason, please attempt to find one thru the piazza partner search functionality, and if this is not successful please email the htas for assistance.
+If you do not have a partner for any reason, please attempt to find one thru the piazza partner search functionality, and if this is not successful please email the HTAs for assistance.